Andreas Papadakis: Papadakis Publisher and restoration projects

 As Papadakis's business ventures were increasingly successful, he purchased several properties for restoration, including the medieval Kilbees Farm in Winkfield, Berkshire, 107 Park Street and 9 Charles Street, both in Mayfair, London, 16 Grosvenor Place in Belgravia, and Dauntsey Park House in Wiltshire, although the latter project ended in 2005 when planning permission was refused.

 In 1987 Papadakis bought Church Island in the Thames and commissioned Dr. Basil Al Bayati, an architect whose books Architect and Recent Works he had published, to design a house for him.

 "For his luxury mansion on his Greek-island-in-the-Thames, the great man chose not Michael Graves, one of the deconstructivists or even CZWG, but pragmatic classicist Basil Al Bayati, whom he instructed to design a country house in the English turn-of-the-century manner."
 The plan of the house is based on multiple units of structural geometrical forms and utilises extensive brickwork in a postmodern, art & craft style.
 It was "designed in a vernacular manner, using building materials similar to those traditionally used in the area."

 In 1988, Church Island House was exhibited at the German Architecture Museum in Frankfurt in an exhibition titled the Architecture of Pluralism that included work by James Gowan, Terry Farrell, Charles Jencks and some twenty other internationally recognised architects.

-In 2007 he purchased Monkey Island Hotel in Bray, Berkshire, but died a few months afterwards.
+In 2007 he purchased Monkey Island Hotel in Bray, Berkshire, but died a few months afterward.
 Alexandra Papadakis continued to run the hotel until it was sold in 2015.